history-of-science-society/meeting/docs/cfp.md

 **Roundtable**

 To facilitate dialogue at its annual meeting, the History of Science Society requests proposals for roundtables.
 Roundtable participants may not present in another session.
 The typical roundtable will feature 5 presenters, including a commentator, who will each speak for 10 minutes or less, leaving ample time for exchanges with the audience.
 (Roundtables may include from 4 to 8 total speakers.)
-[See a sample submission.](/roundtable_sample.pdf)
+[See a sample submission  (PDF).](/roundtable_sample.pdf)

 </div>